MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-servers/eslz-identity-and-access-management.md

 - Decide who from your organization should have access to onboarding servers to set up required permissions on the servers and in Azure.
 - Decide who should manage Azure Arc-enabled servers.
 Then, decide who can view their data from Azure services and other cloud environments.
-- Decide how many service principal accounts you need.
-These accounts are used to onboard servers that are owned by different business functions or units in an enterprise that is based on operational responsibility and ownership.
+- Decide how many Arc onboarding service principals you need.
+Multiple of these identities can be used to onboard servers that are owned by different business functions or units in an enterprise that is based on operational responsibility and ownership.
 - Review the [identity and access management design area](../../../ready/landing-zone/design-area/identity-access.md) of Azure landing zone enterprise-scale.
 Review the area to assess the impact of Azure Arc-enabled servers on your overall identity and access model.

 ## Design recommendations